codingk8/markdown_Memo/markdown_nodeSchool.md

          Block of code with indentation.

-These two blocks will be rendered like so:
+These three blocks will be rendered like so:

 ```js
 console.log('This is JavaScript syntax highlighting!');